lisa-lumos/Java/01-first-steps.md

 ```

-Why double? because modern computers at the chip level processes double numbers faster than its equivalent float.
+Why double? because modern computers, at the chip level, processes double numbers faster than its equivalent float.
 Also, math functions in java libraries are often written to process doubles and return double.

 Note that when precise calculations are required, such as for currency, you should use BigDecimal class, not the float or double.